boblemaire/IoTaWatt/Docs/threePhase.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^

-To use Direct Reference three-phase power measurement, it's necessary to first obtain and install two additional VTs (total of three), and to locate each of them in a receptacle supplied by a unique phase that is in proximity to the IoTaWatt.
+To use Direct Reference three-phase power measurement, it's necessary to install two additional
+VTs (total of three), and to plug each of them into a receptacle that is supplied by a unique phase.

 Version 4.9 of IoTaWatt, available second quarter 2019, will have native plugs to connect the additional VTs.
 This tutorial will assume you have the new version 4.9 IoTaWatt.

-The additional will plug into twosockets at the rear of the unit.
+The additional VTs will plug into two sockets at the rear of the unit.
 They are labelled VT-13 and VT-14.
 When these are used, the standard channel 13 and 14 jacks should not be used.